 Pending the publication of the remaining adopted Decisions in the OJEU, a reference to the content of the applicable rules of origin could be made to the relevant EU Council Decision as published on the Council Register portal:

 The process of adoption of the amendments to the bilateral origin protocols on rules of origin with all the other partners (Bosnia and Herzegovina, Egypt, Israel, Lebanon, Turkey and Ukraine) is ongoing and at different stages of progress.

-DG TAXUD will provide in real time with information about any new partner able to apply the transitional rules, both on its website and in Commission Notices published in the Official Journal (last Commission notice OJ C31, 21.01.2022, p.
-1).
+DG TAXUD will provide in real time with information about any new partner able to apply the transitional rules, both on its website and in Commission Notices published in the Official Journal (last Commission notice OJ C 51 of 10.2.2023, p.
+4).

 DG TAXUD prepared in close cooperation with experts from the EU and Turkey, the Guidance on transitional PEM rules.